Lecturer (further education): job description

 - The prison service

-Teaching vacancies are advertised in local authority jobs lists, the Times Educational Supplement, Times Higher Education and national, regional and local newspapers, plus their online equivalents.
+Teaching vacancies are advertised in local authority jobs lists, on the jobs board of the Association of Colleges, and in a range of publications, including the Times Educational Supplement, Times Higher Education and national, regional and local newspapers.
 A few specialist recruitment agencies also handle vacancies.
-Many people begin by part-time teaching and temporary contracts, enhancing their salary with writing, private tuition and exam marking.
+Many people begin with part-time teaching and temporary contracts, enhancing their salaries with private tuition and exam marking.

 - Ability to work well with a range of people